matsev/git-build-number/README.md

         cd git-build-number

-3. Execute the project as web app
+3. Execute the project as a web app

         mvn jetty:run-war